ros2/ros2_documentation/CONTRIBUTING.md

 If you don't feel comfortable creating a pull request or you want to make a general suggestion or start a discussion about the documentation, you can create a Github issue on this repository.

-# Contributing to ROS2
+# Contributing to ROS 2

-To contribute to the ROS2 source code project please refer to the [ROS2 contributing guidelines](https://index.ros.org/doc/ros2/Contributing/).
+To contribute to the ROS 2 source code project please refer to the [ROS 2 contributing guidelines](https://index.ros.org/doc/ros2/Contributing/).